 Fred J. DeVito

-The scope of his work — Integrated marketing communications: advertising, promotion and editorial design.
+The scope of his work — Integrated marketing communications: advertising, promotion, and editorial design, 360° campaigns.
 The focus — fashion and beauty, complemented with corporate branding and imaging, and non-profit.

-Clients: American Museum of Natural History, Ann Taylor, Bergdorf Goodman, Burson-Marsteller, Clint Eastwood – Tehama, Diane Von Furstenberg, Environmental Advocates, Gap, Grey, Hermes, Karl Largerfeld, Nine West, MAC Cosmetics, McCann, Maidenform, Marin Media Works, Perry Ellis, SPCA, Kenmar Group, and Zeitlin Optik.
+Clients: American Museum of Natural History, Ann Taylor, Bergdorf Goodman, Burson-Marsteller, Clint Eastwood – Tehama, Diane Von Furstenberg, Environmental Advocates, Gap, Grey, Hermes, Karl Largerfeld, Lucien Lelong Parfums, National Retail Federation, Nine West, MAC Cosmetics, McCann, Maidenform, Marin Media Works, Perry Ellis, SPCA, The Body Shop, World Gold Council, and Zeitlin Optik.

 Industry publications which featured and awarded his work: Art Directors Club Annual, Graphis Annual, Photographis, Print and Art Direction Magazines.